flimzy/gopherjstalk/100_go_from_js.md

-# Calling Go code from within JavaScript
+# Mixing Go with JavaScript

 The GopherJS library provides two pieces of functionality for this: